 Submitted online application, including the Student Questionnaire, and uploaded student transcripts.
 (The application is not officially submitted until you complete all sections, hit the final submit button, and receive an automated confirmation email!)

 Letters of recommendation from (1) administrator, (2) English teacher, and (3) math teacher.
 You may send requests for letters through the online application portal.
 Simply provide the name and email address for a recommender, and the portal will take care of the rest.
+We understand many elementary-level applicants will have one primary classroom instructor teaching both English and math.
+In this case, for the English and math recs, we’d love to hear from your student’s current teacher as well as a previous teacher.

 Application fee of $100, or a simple request for a waiver.
 Please download and complete the Application Fee Form here.
 ESLA accepts check or cash by mail only.